GKrizz/Document/Week9/Day57-README.md

 # ✅ ISSUE 2: For New Encounter--import--Old encounter data not showing in drop down.

+## 🧠 Problem
+    On creating a new encounter, clicking Import does not show data from old encounters in the dropdown.

 ## ✅ **Step-by-Step Debug Flow: Trace "Import Previous Data"**

 ---